 - Gravel or coral – CQR anchors dig well into hard surfaces.

-- Wreck reef anchoring – Requires a strong anchor with extra chain.
+- Wreck reef anchoring – Strong anchor setup with extra chain needed.

 Matching the right anchor to the seabed ensures a firm and secure hold.